 During your placement you may be given the opportunity to attend onsite professional development events.
-This includes videoconference/satellite events or departmental/site events.
+This includes videoconference events or local departmental/site events.
 Your attendance at these events will be at the approval of your supervisor.

-4.0 Mandatory Requirements
+4.0 Placement requirements

-Accidents, Injuries and Incidents
+Accidents, injuries and incidents